Women’s Status and Fertility Rates

 When more women work, economies grow.
 Increasing women and girls’ education contributes to higher economic growth.
 But today, women still earn substantially less than men and bear a disproportionate responsibility for unpaid care work.
 When paid and unpaid work are combined, women in developing countries work more than men, with less time for education, leisure, political participation and self-care.
 Women make a significant contribution to agricultural work worldwide, yet fewer than 20 percent of landowners are women.
 This jeopardizes their long-term economic security.

 Women have historically had fewer opportunities in the policy-making bodies, and change has been slow.
-In 2015, women comprise just one-fifth of legislators worldwide and only 7 percent of heads of state.
-Some countries have only recently granted women the right to vote, including Saudi Arabia and the United Arab Emirates.
+In 2020, women comprise just one-fourth of legislators worldwide and only 7 percent of heads of state.
+Some countries have only recently granted women the right to vote, including Saudi Arabia (2015) and the United Arab Emirates (2006).
 When women have greater participation in policy-making, they can more effectively advocate for policies that advance women’s status and child health, both essential for healthy, sustainable societies.

 One of the key U.N.
 Millennium Development Goals objectives was to achieve universal access to reproductive health and family planning services.
 Allowing families to plan the number and timing of their children reduces infant mortality rates and improves the health of both women, and their families.
 The very conditions that will help the population stabilize are also good for society; they help families’ live longer, healthier lives, raise healthier children, and have more opportunity to contribute to their nations and families’ prosperity.
 These kinds of advancements will lead to lower fertility rates, and eventually, population stabilization.